-Working Bee dates have been updated for this year.
+Working Bee dates have been updated for 2023.

 See About the Park for an introduction to the Park, or view the pages on the separate components of Hender Reserve, Madurta Reserve, Stirling Park and Woorabinda.
 Also check the bird list, which provides links to photos and sounds of many of the birds.

 You can take a self guided walk around the Woorabinda Lake.
 A brochure is available to help you get the most out of your walk.